mapanet/NSE/docs/02_Import_INEGI_MG_2025_AGEB.md

 This table will be used for:

-- Intersecting colonias with AGEB
+- Intersecting neighborhoods (colonias) with AGEB area geometries
 - Calculating area proportions
-- Weighting AMAI population by colonia
+- Weighting AMAI population by neighborhood (colonia)

 ## Suggested work directories